Tilly Norwood: History

 On 30 July 2025, a comedy sketch named "AI Commissioner" was released, featuring Norwood as an "actress" along with other AI-generated characters.
-It was created with ten AI software tools, with a script generated by ChatGPT.
+It was created using ten AI software tools, with a script generated by ChatGPT.
 Stuart Heritage of The Guardian described it as technically competent but "relentlessly unfunny to watch", with "sloppily written, woodenly delivered dialogue", and that Norwood's teeth kept "blurring into a single white block."
-Joshua Wolens of PC Gamer wrote that Norwood's exaggerated mouth movements gave the impression "that her skeleton was about to leave her body," while William Hughes of The A.V.
+Joshua Wolens of PC Gamer wrote that Norwood's exaggerated mouth movements gave the impression "that her skeleton was about to leave her body", while William Hughes of The A.V.
 Club wrote that the sketch's attempt at mimicking human body and mouth movements produced "such a hideous uncanny valley effect" that it gave them "a full-on case of the screaming fantods".
-By October 2, the sketch had been viewed more than 700,000 times on YouTube.
+By 2 October, the sketch had been viewed more than 700,000 times on YouTube.